Tombs of the post-medieval (Islamic) period

 14. Double domed tombs direction north.
 Here it shows two superstructures with more pointed domes.

 5. Cemetery hill further north.
 A group of Double domed tombs built above tumuli.
-At the right side the outside walls of a later tomb.
+At the right side the walls of a later tomb.

 7. Cemetery hill further north with group of tumuli and Double domed tombs.